He sang to millions on YouTube. He died on the streets of Edmonton | CBC News

 As his fan base grew, Jesse was able to survive from advertising revenues on YouTube.
 However, fame came at a cost.

-Jesse started to struggle with drugs and alcohol, eventually landing in prison for a couple weeks.
+Jesse started to struggle with drugs and alcohol, eventually landing in jail for a couple weeks.
 Before Michelle could finish plans to bring her son home to Vancouver Island, Jesse was released unexpectedly.

 "I lost touch with him.
 And then a week later, I found out that he had passed."